renpy/renpy/sphinx/source/atl.rst

     This blurs the child of this image by `blur` pixels, up to the border of the displayable.
-The precise details of the blurring may change between Ren'Py versions, and the blurring may exhibit artifactsm, especially when the image being blurred is changing.
+The precise details of the blurring may change between Ren'Py versions, and the blurring may exhibit artifacts, especially when the image being blurred is changing.

     This requires model-based rendering to be enabled by setting :var:`config.gl2` to